nyc-crh/site/content/gallery/why-the-school-boycott.md

 title: Why the School Boycott?
 author: Jamaica Branch NAACP and Queens CORE
 citation: >
- "Why the School Boycott?," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/boycotting-ny-schools/1964-boycotts/why-the-school-boycott.
+ "Why the School Boycott?," Jamaica Branch NAACP and Queens CORE, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/why-the-school-boycott.
 imageFeatured: why-the-school-boycott.jpg
 imageFeaturedAlt: Flyer that outlines a justification for the school boycott
+detailedDescr:
 embed:
 embedTitle:
 text: why-the-school-boycott
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: Call for a boycott of New York City's public schools to desegregate.
 caption: The flier by Queens Congress of Racial Equality and the Jamaica branch of the National Association for the Advancement of Colored People (or NAACP) calls for a boycott of New York City's public schools.
 archive_source: Queens College Special Collections and Archives
 source_link: https://library.qc.cuny.edu/archives/
-copyright: Public Domain
+copyright: Public domain.
+Courtesy of Queens College Special Collections and Archive.
 categories:
 - parent activism
 - community activism
-- K-12 education
+- k-12 education
-- Queens"
+- Queens
 tags:
 - protest
 - racial segregation
 - organizing
-- photography & art
+- photography, imagery, & visual representation
 - Black people
 questions:
 - What do you notice about the poster?
 What do you wonder?